Vincent Phillip Muñoz

 Church & State

-Vincent Phillip Muñoz is the Tocqueville Associate Professor of Religion and Public Life in the Department of Political Science and Concurrent Associate Professor of Law at The University of Notre Dame.
+Vincent Phillip Muñoz is the Tocqueville Associate Professor of Political Science and Concurrent Associate Professor of Law at The University of Notre Dame.
+He also serves as Director of Notre Dame’s Tocqueville Program for Inquiry into Religion and Public Life and the Potenziani Program in Constitutional Studies.

 Dr. Muñoz writes and teaches across the fields of political philosophy, constitutional studies, and American politics.
-His recent research has focused on the theme of religious liberty and the American Constitution.
+His research has focused on the theme of religious liberty and the American Constitution.
 His first book, God and the Founders: Madison, Washington, and Jefferson (Cambridge University Press, 2009), won the Hubert Morken Award from the American Political Science Association for the best publication on religion and politics in 2009 and 2010.
-His First Amendment church-state casebook, Religious Liberty and the American Supreme Court: The Essential Cases and Documents, was published in 2013 and is being used at Notre Dame and other leading universities.
+His First Amendment church-state casebook, Religious Liberty and the American Supreme Court: The Essential Cases and Documents, was published in 2013 (Rowman & Littlefield, revised edition 2015) and is being used at Notre Dame and other leading universities.

-Dr. Muñoz is in the process of completing two more books related to religious freedom, a prequel to God and the Founders, which seeks to uncover the original meaning of the Constitution's Religion Clauses, and a constitutional history of religious freedom in America from the Founding to the present.
-His writings have appeared in scholarly and popular journals, including American Political Science Review, The Review of Politics, The Harvard Journal of Law and Public Policy, The Wall Street Journal, First Things, and The Claremont Review of Books.
+Dr. Muñoz is currently working on a sequel to God and the Founders.
+That book will attempt to explain the natural rights political philosophy that animates the Constitution’s protection of religious liberty as well as set forth the original meaning of the Constitution's Religion Clauses.
+Articles related to that project have recently been published in American Political Science Review, The Notre Dame Law Review, and American Political Thought.
+His earlier writings have appeared in scholarly and popular journals, including American Political Science Review, The Review of Politics, The Harvard Journal of Law and Public Policy, The Wall Street Journal, First Things, and The Claremont Review of Books.
 His media appearances include commentary on Voice of America Radio, Fox News Channel, and Turkish Public Television.
 He has testified before the United States Senate Judiciary Committee on the matter of "Hostility to Religious Expression in the Public Square."

 Department of Political Science